 Jimi Hendrix is synonymous with blues rock.
 Whilst his psychedelic rock guitar playing is well known, his more subtle blues work perhaps doesn’t get the attention it deserves.

 Jimi played a lot of blues, both live and on record.
-Songs such as Red House and Voodoo Chile graced his albums; but he also performed numerous covers live and in the studio.
+Hendrix originals, such as Red House and Voodoo Chile graced his albums; but he also performed numerous covers live and in the studio.
 This collection features a range of tracks, played in different blues styles.
 There are some outstanding takes here – blues rock guitar playing at it’s best.Hendrix plays the blues in this recording that spans his legendary career and features eight previously-unreleased performances.

 No Track Information Available